Monday, March 26, 2012

 We all have blind spots.
 When you are ready to be courageous, ask someone close to you which area of your life most needs strengthening.
 Positive feedback is also important, so also ask them in which areas you excel.

-Our thoughts – our innermost core – determine our actions and define us.
-As Rebbe Nachman said, “You are wherever your thoughts are.
-Make sure your thoughts are where you want to be.”
-When we shine the light of Godliness into every area of our lives – including our thoughts – we say to God, “I want to be with You.”
+Your thoughts – your innermost core – determine your actions and define you.
+As Rebbe Nachman said, “You are where your thoughts are (Likutey Moharan I, 21:12).”
+When you think Godly thoughts, you say to God, “I want to be with You.”

 Below, is an outline of this action plan.
-After reading it over, ask, “How would my life be if I lived this plan to the best of my ability?
+After reading it, ask yourself, “How would my life be if I lived this plan to the best of my ability?
 Would my life be much more fulfilling and satisfying than it is now?”

-Read the sheet at the beginning of the day and aim to fulfill each entry at the earliest opportunity, or at a designated time.
+Read your checklist at the beginning of the day and aim to fulfill each entry at the earliest opportunity, or at a designated time.
 As you do each entry, put a check mark by it.
 At the end of the day, read over the sheet and perform any entries you have not done yet.
-For the daily commitments, check off those you kept and congratulate yourself.
-For those you lapsed in, encourage yourself to start fresh tomorrow.
+Congratulate yourself for each entry you do and for those you lapsed in, encourage yourself to start fresh tomorrow.

 Outline of, “How to Live a Fulfilling Life: An Action Plan.”